whundahl/django_459_CofC/README.md

 ### Docker Compose Application

+- To Log into the web APP please use `admin:pass4admin`

 For any questions about the composition of this appliation please refer to the Django Documentation: https://docs.djangoproject.com/en/1.11/

 This application consists of 4 docker containers that serve a web application to front end users.
 Users can log in and create accounts, using secure authentication offered through django.